CEO's Message

 Human Resources

 Employees are a critical part of our competitive advantage.
 We have sound Human Resource policies, on and off the job training, counselling and a scientifically designed reward system, which helps us to create a dependable, highly skilled and motivated work force.
-During the year the company maintained its Omanisation percentage.
+During the year the company has increased its Omanisation percentage and it is in the process of recruiting more number of nationals in 2023.

 Capital Structure